StevenLwcz/StevenLwcz.github.io/_posts/2022-02-25-The-Gdb-Python-API-For-Tui-Windows:-Part-1.md

 ``` (gdb) tui new-layout mylayout hello 1 cmd 1 ```

-Any new layout must contain the cmd window and the numbers are weights gdb will use to split the windows between the available space.
+Any new layout must contain the cmd window and the numbers are weights GDB will use to split the windows between the available space.

-We can check gdb has registered our layout with `(gdb) layout`.
+We can check GDB has registered our layout with `(gdb) layout`.

 ```
 layout asm -- Apply the "asm" layout.